-Participants will attend a structured and supportive day program based within the main hospital, which is designed to best meet their level of functioning.
-In most cases this will allow the patient to continue to engage in the various aspects of the Inpatient Therapy Program that they are familiar with and have been participating in immediately prior to discharge from their inpatient stay.
+Participants will attend the structured and supportive day program based within the main hospital, which is designed to best meet their level of functioning.
+This will allow the patient to continue to engage in the various aspects of the Inpatient Therapy Program that they are familiar with and have been participating in immediately prior to discharge from the Hospital.